Trump chooses regional banker as key regulator of US banks

 ADVERTISEMENT

+"If Mr. Otting didn't deal fairly with the customers at his own bank, it's difficult to see why he's the best choice to look out for the interests of customers at more than 1,400 banks and thrifts across the country," Sen. Sherrod Brown of Ohio, senior Democrat on the Senate Banking Committee, said in a statement.

-With Otting's appointment, Trump has continued filling out his key team of financial regulators, as his administration looks to easing rules and meet his campaign promises.
+With Otting's appointment, Trump continues to fill out his key team of financial regulators, as his administration looks to easing rules and meet his campaign promises.
 Republicans have long complained that regulations were made too restrictive following the financial meltdown and have hampered economic growth by making it harder for banks to lend.

-Jay Clayton, a Wall Street lawyer with ties to Goldman Sachs, is now chairman of the Securities and Exchange Commission after Trump chose him to lead the market watchdog agency.
+Jay Clayton, a Wall Street lawyer with ties to Goldman Sachs, is now chairman of the Securities and Exchange Commission.
 Trump has three vacancies to fill on the Federal Reserve's board of governors, including the key slot that holds the portfolio of bank supervision.

 Otting would replace Keith Noreika, a financial services lawyer who was installed last month as acting comptroller in an unusual move apparently aimed at avoiding Senate confirmation and normal ethics requirements.